robsimmons/dusa/README.md

     a is { 1, 2? }.
     a is { 2, 3? }.

-Open rules have the effect of
+Because open rules don't preclude other consistent assignments, the possible assignments are the union of the different assignments proposed by different open rules.

 ### Open rules for picking from a different relation